yingwei123/PlaywrightGenerator/README.md

 6. This process will generate a Playwright test file in the `./tests` directory with the format `month-day_hour-minutes-seconds_filename`.

 ## Note:
-- `web-console-script.js` also adds an on-hover effect on each element to display its `data-testID` for easier unscripted testing.
+- `web-console-script.js` also adds an on-hover effect on each element to display its `blacksand-testid` for easier unscripted testing.
-- `setup-data-testID.js` is the script run by Playwright to generate the `data-testID` before testing.
+- `setup-blacksand-testid.js` is the script run by Playwright to generate the `blacksand-testid` before testing.
 It is the same as `web-console-script.js` but without the on-hover effect or most requests to generate the script.